T-Shirt Fonts: Here’s How To Choose the Right One

 All of this seems very basic.

-In art and design or when you are making decisions regarding typography in shirt designs, you have to keep many things in mind.
+In art and design, whether you’re designing for the web or making decisions regarding typography in shirt designs, you have to keep many things in mind.

 What style do I want the text to be in?

-Do I want it slanting to the right or straight?
+Do I want it slanting to the right or upright?

 What color should I use?